-If you are dependent on credit cards, loans, store cards and overdrafts to buy food and pay for everyday expenses, then you are already on the slippery slope towards financial disaster.
+Using credit to cover your living expenses because your salary is not lasting until the end of the month is not a sustainable solution.
+If you are dependent on credit cards, loans, store cards and overdrafts to buy food and pay for everyday expenses, you are already on the slippery slope towards a financial crisis.
 It is only a matter of time before you run out of credit.